OpenRockets/web-dev-error-solutions/errors/javascript/handling-firestore-data-updates-and-concurrent-writes-for-posts/README.md

+# 🐞 Handling Firestore Data Updates and Concurrent Writes for Posts

 This document addresses a common problem developers face when managing posts in Firebase Firestore: handling data updates concurrently to avoid race conditions and data loss.
 Specifically, we'll focus on scenarios where multiple users might attempt to update the same post simultaneously (e.g., adding comments, incrementing likes).